 The confidentiality of student educational records is protected by FERPA.
 However, the university is permitted to provide directory information without the student's consent unless he or she requests in writing that such information be kept confidential.
-Rutgers defines directory information as name, campus address and telephone number, permanent address and telephone number, school of attendance, major field of study, class year, dates of attendance, current credit load, credit hours earned, degree(s) received, and date(s) of degree(s).
+Rutgers defines directory information to be the following: name, campus address, campus post office address, campus telephone number, Rutgers email address, RUCS user name, permanent (home) address, permanent (home) telephone number, school of attendance, major field of study, class year, dates of attendance, current credit load, credit hours earned, degrees received, dates of degrees, weight and height of intercollegiate athletes, and most recent previous school attended.

-Three of the most common ways by which the university releases student directory information are:
+The most common ways by which the university releases student directory information are:

-- through the Verifications Division of the Office of the Registrar or similar offices that have access to student records.
-(The office is called upon to verify that a student is enrolled at the university by potential employers and credit agencies, among others.) - through the campus-wide information system known as INFO on the Rutgers University Computer Network (RUNet), which is accessible via the Internet. - through the publication of the student directory each fall.
+- through the verifications division of the Office of the Registrar or similar offices that have access to student records.
+(The office is called upon to verify that a student is enrolled at the university by potential employers and credit agencies, among others.) - through the campus-wide information system known as INFO on the Rutgers University Computer Network (RUNet), which is accessible via the Internet.

 Students may request that directory information be kept confidential by obtaining a form for this purpose from their dean's office or from the registrar's office.
-This form must be completed and received by the registrar before September 10 to avoid publication in the printed directory in that academic year.
 Students should be aware that requesting confidentiality of directory information makes this information unavailable to all, including prospective employers, credit agencies, and others to whom you may want this information known or verified.
 Thus, it is recommended that students carefully consider whether personal privacy concerns outweigh the possible inconvenience and detriments of having directory information withheld.
 Subsequent to filing the request, directory information remains confidential while a student is enrolled or until a written request that this restriction be lifted is received from the student by the registrar's office.
-As with all confidential records, Rutgers will release a student's confidential directory information only with the student's written consent.
+As with all confidential records, Rutgers will release a student's confidential directory information only with the student's written consent or if otherwise required by law.